Mission:

 The next FRC season, he got to interact with teams from across Michigan and realized that this problem isn't just limited to NERD Spark.
 Teams that he talked to all had difficulties giving their programmers enough time to program with the robot.
 He thought TurdSwerve could be a solution.

-This past summer, he expanded and published NERDSwerve, helping it grow from a hobbling triangle-shaped robot to be the capable and robust platform that it is today.
+In the summer of 2024, he expanded and published NERDSwerve, helping it grow from a hobbling triangle-shaped robot to be the capable and robust platform that it is today.
 He has implemented it into NERD Spark's programming training and hopes to propel NERDSwerve into becoming a widespread tool in the FRC community.